laxmanpache/Django_Blog/README.md

-this blogin site is django based. in this user create its account  and thwn post there blog on site
+this blogin site is django based. in this user create its account  and then post there blog on site.